openlawnz/openlawnz-website/README.md

 The pages are static and can be found in `public/`.

-If you'd like to run the site on a local server and have python3 on your computer you can run `python3 -m http.server` from within the `public/` folder.
+To run the site, and Netlify Functions for search/API install the Netlify CLI and then `netlify link` and `netlify dev`